 Border States to Mississippi:

-Alabama, Arkansas, Louisiana, Tennessee
+Alabama, Arkansas, Louisiana, and Tennessee

 Advocacy Groups in Mississippi Supporting Delta 8 and Hemp Laws